BronkstoneBro/BronkstoneBro/README.md

-# Hi there, I'm Bronislav Veprintsev 👋
+# Hi there, I'm Bronislav  👋

 Welcome to my GitHub profile!
-I'm a passionate Python Developer from Odessa, Ukraine.

 ## About Me